ibm-cloud-docs/containers/cs_cli_reference.md

 Clusters in all locations are returned.
 To filter clusters by a specific location, include the `--locations` flag.
 Multizone clusters can be filtered by their `metro` value and single zone clusters by their `datacenter` value.
 For example, if you filter locations for `dal` metro, multizone clusters are returned.
 If you filter locations for `dal10` data center, only single zone clusters are returned, even if you have a multizone cluster with one zone in `dal10`.

-If you use the `0.2` beta version (legacy) of the {{site.data.keyword.containerlong_notm}} plug-in, only clusters that are in the region that you are currently targeted to are returned.
+Deprecated: If you use the `0.2` beta version (legacy) of the {{site.data.keyword.containerlong_notm}} plug-in, only clusters that are in the region that you are currently targeted to are returned.
 To switch regions, run `ibmcloud ks region set`.

 ```
 ibmcloud ks clusters [--locations LOCATION] [--json] [-s]